belbert/VCVTB/README.md

 VCVTB is an opensource EnergyPlus version 8 based virtual test bed for the accelerated modelling, testing and comparing of single and mixed-mode ventilation systems and their control strategies.
 It originates from the doctoral research of ir. arch.
 Bert Belmans under the supervision of prof. dr. ir. arch.
 Filip Descamps.

-Although VCVTB is fully functional, a lot of manual adjustments are still needed.
+Although VCVTB is fully functional, a lot of manual adjustments are still needed during use.
 It should be seen as a research tool and a proof of concept/pathway to integrated software for designing and assessing ventilation strategies.

 Points of Attention
 --------------------------